vtphan/Code4Brownies/README.md

 ## Installation of the Student's plug-in

 To install the Student's plugin, try the quick installation method first.
-If that does not quick, try the manual installation method.
+If that does not work, try the manual installation method.

 ### Quick Installation of Student's plug-in